castedo/dsi-spec/begin.md

                  "g" | "k" | "o" | "s" | "w" | "0" | "4" | "8" ;
 ```

-The optional `prefix` is unspecified and is described in the discussion section.
+The optional `prefix` is unspecified and is described in the discussion section that
+follows.